superkyle1112/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic word-guessing game using Python where players try to discover a hidden word by guessing one letter at a time, practicing core programming concepts like string manipulation, loops, and user input.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
-- Randomly select words from a predefined list
+## 📝 Tasks

+### 🛠️ Create the Word Selection System

+#### Description
+Create a system that randomly selects a word from a predefined list of words for the player to guess.

+#### Requirements
+Completed program should:

+- Create a list of at least 10 words for the game to choose from
+- Implement random word selection using Python's random module
+- Convert the selected word into a hidden format (using underscores)

+### 🛠️ Implement Game Mechanics

+#### Description
+Build the main game loop that handles player input, tracks progress, and manages the game state.

+#### Requirements
+Completed program should:

-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept and validate letter guesses from the player
+- Display the word with correctly guessed letters revealed and others hidden (_ _ _ format)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
+- Show all previously guessed letters
-- End when word is guessed or attempts exhausted
+- End the game when either the word is fully guessed or attempts are exhausted
-- Display win/lose messages
+- Display appropriate win/lose messages with the correct word revealed